 The problem is that if you don’t get a boarding group during the first distribution time at 7:00 am, you need to try a second time at 1:00 pm.
 If you are already in the Magic Kingdom this is no problem.
 However, if you start your day at another park, it makes things impossible.

-The reason why that doesn’t work is because park hopping in Disney World doesn’t start until 2:00 pm each day.
+The reason why that doesn’t work is that park hopping in Disney World doesn’t start until 2:00 pm each day.
 Remember, to make a reservation during the second Virtual Queue booking window, you need to already be in the Magic Kingdom before 1:00 pm, but you can’t do that if you spent the morning at another park such as Disney’s Hollywood Studios.

 You won’t be able to get into the park until 2:00 pm, and you will miss the second booking window for TRON.
 That means you have to start your day in the Magic Kingdom if you want to get a boarding group.